Paddy Compass Namadbara: Spencer/Cahill Collection at Museums Victoria

 In the 1910s, anthropologist Baldwin Spencer and buffalo shooter Paddy Cahill commissioned artwork from Aboriginal artists at Oenpelli, however they did not record the names of the artists.
 In 1967, a researcher named Lance Bennett interviewed Namadbara.
 Namadbara revealed that he had painted several of the bark paintings in the Spencer/Cahill collection, including paintings of a barramundi, a swamp hen, and a black bream.
 Namadbara painted the animals using an x-ray technique, where sections of hatching indicate the different interior physical structures of the animals.
 This technique of painting is drawn from local rock art in the region.

 The Bennett Collection at the National Museum of Australia in Canberra

 In 1967 Namadbara was interviewed by Lance Bennett, a researcher who came to Minjilang to collect bark paintings and data for his book on contemporary Aboriginal art.
 Namadbara spoke of his own works that are published in Baldwin Spencer's book Native Tribes of the Northern Territory of Australia.
 He spoke specifically about one of his works that features barramundi, a swamp hen, and a black bream and painted hand stencils.
 Bennett asked Namadbara to recreate this 1912 painting which is now in The Bennett Collection at the National Museum of Australia in Canberra.
-When comparing the 1912 and 1967 versions of the painting, notable differences can be observed in technique and execution, which Namadbara himself acknowledged, commenting on how his aging had affected his ability to paint with the same precision as in his youth.
 Namadbara told interviewer that Spencer had the artists create bark paintings on small, transportable bark sheets.
 This transformed traditional bark-hut paintings into an entirely new form: bark painting.

-The Collection of Aboriginal Art at the Australian National Gallery, Canberra

-The The Australian National Gallery contains a permanent collection of Aboriginal art that is "contemporary in nature and encompasses the classical traditions as well as the movements which have developed in more recent years" proclaims Aboriginal Art Curator Wally Caruana.
-Paddy Compass' work is included in the permanent collection alongside the works by other contemporaries like Yirawala.
-Within this collection are works by Namatbara that depict sorcery and magic.
-These works depicting sorcery are important because they provide insight into a particular period and in the history of the area.